NCI-GDC/esbuild/README.md

 The properties of each Entity (Node class) are dynamically added to the mapping based on the GDC Dictionary.

-The traversal tree in the active mappings are a dynamic and based on the graph structure.
+The traversal tree in the active mappings is dynamic and based on the graph structure.

 # Trouble shooting